Heat seven of the second series saw regular judges Tony Hatch, John Smith and Clifford Davis joined by journalist and agony aunt, Marjorie Proops.

 - The Amazing Bavarian Stompers (Bavarian showband) from Yorkshire

 The heat winner, with a show record of 108 points, was the fifteen year old singing schoolboy from Llantrisant, near Cardiff, Jeffrey Hooper, who had only started singing ballads 18 months before his New Faces appearance.
-His win secured him a week long appearance at the London Palladium.
+His win secured him a week long appearance at the London Palladium and a place in the series Grand Final.

 Before appearing on New Faces, Soprano singer Dorothy Copeland performed many shows with the West London Opera Company.
 She appeared in Mozart’s “II Seraglio”, “Cozi Fan Tutte” and ‘The Marriage of Figaro” as well as Verdi’s “Nabucco” and has also performed the work of Rossini and Strauss.